 The unexpected demise of my beautiful mother taught me much.
-My father died when my siblings and I were children.
+My father died, also unexpectedly, when my siblings and I were children.
 My mother put all her love energy into creating quality of life and fine memories for us to continue.
 One day she went for a routine surgery and did not survive.
 She had, however, organized everything just in case – life insurance, bank account, and a holographic will with a list of which heirlooms (paintings, silver, oriental carpets, family treasures) for each child.
 Even though I continue to choke up when remembering, it was an extraordinary gift of deep love and care.
 She modeled this concept without ever speaking of it, she had pre-planned all.
-A few years later, I followed her lead.
+A few years later, I began little by little to follow her lead.

 Another quiet display of döstädning from the Greatest Generation: NOTICE WHEN SOMEONE OLDER STARTS GIVING THINGS AWAY.
 The action is a clue.
 It is likely they feel their moments in this lifetime may close in the not-too-distant future.

 A lovely 80+ friend in Washington, D.C. called me one day and asked me to please visit.
 She was clear, “I am contemplating my demise.”
 Like me, she was a solo adult with no significant other, no children, and few relatives.
 She insisted I return to California with sacred items from her travels and family.
 It was an honor to receive the gifts given so tenderly.
 I treasure them and have marked them for homes with the next generation.